hiddenntreasure/Self-Driving-object/README.md

     Note : here [-150:] is representing width.which start -150.and we know that -1 is the last element.so,-150 will be the 150th last element.
   - imresize function is used to reshape the image.
   - train_batch_pointer/val_batch_pointer is to track the last loaded image path.
 So,it declared as global variable.

+## 6. End to End Modeling:

+Then run Model.py [For model details : end to end Deep Learning](https://devblogs.nvidia.com/deep-learning-self-driving-cars/)

+## 7. Test Dataset:

+Run Test Dataset.ipynb

+Pick test images one after another.
+Predict angle and rotate the steering wheel according to the angle.

+It will give output like this: